andreigue/andreigue.github.io/_posts/2026-01-09-independence-brings-controversy.md

 In 1800, owning slaves was considered normal as Black people were widely believed to be biologically inferior.<br>
 In 1900, women had no political rights because they were considered too emotional and irrational.<br>
 In 1950, segregation was legal because mixing races was viewed as destabilizing.<br>
-In 2000, homosexuality was illegal and socially taboo because it was viewed as immoral or pathological.
+In 2000, homosexuality was illegal and socially taboo because it was viewed as immoral or pathological.<br>
 In 2010, language that’s now unacceptable was thrown around casually because people were less concerned with how language affected others.

 So, looking back, we can tell that society didn't have it all figured out at any point in the past.
 And I can assure you that they were all very confident in their opinions.
 But they were still all wrong about many things.